gl-inet/lede-imagebuilder-ar71xx-generic/README.md

 $ ./gl_image -i v1 -p gl-ar150 -v 2.27
 ```

-We can use ourselves files with -f option, value is files directory namt.
+We can use ourselves files with -f option, value is files directory name.

 Available image or profile is listed in images.json.